OlivierJM/async-autocomplete/README.md

 - package this in a way that it can easily be used by other engineers
 - use Context API instead of prop drilling e.g: when handling autocompleting from child to parent component
 - better usage of mocks for test files

+**Note:** There is one extra dev dependency, to make it easier to test hooks